-For over a century, we have built up unrivalled human capital and expertise.
-Today, with the help of all our employees, we are perpetuating a unique corporate culture, centred on people and striving for values of excellence, a passion for quality and a spirit of innovation, as well as developing and passing on skills.
-As proof of our commitment to the next generation, in 2022 we launched an ambitious plan to double the number of apprentices in our group.
+For over a century, we have drawn on unrivalled expertise and exceptional human capital.
+Today, with the help of all our employees, we continue to foster a unique corporate culture that puts people first and is committed to the values of excellence, a passion for quality and a drive for innovation, as well as to the development and sharing of skills.
+As part of our commitment to supporting the next generation, we launched an ambitious project in 2022 aimed, in particular, at doubling the number of apprentices within our group.

-A visionary entrepreneur, Hans Wilsdorf believed that the secret to a company’s success and longevity lay in its leaders’ ability to surround themselves with exceptional talent.
-Over the years, the founder of Rolex set about persuading the very best watchmakers and engineers to come and work alongside him.
+As a visionary entrepreneur, Hans Wilsdorf was convinced that the secret to a company’s success and longevity lay in its leaders’ ability to surround themselves with exceptional talent.
+Over the years, the founder of Rolex set about persuading the finest watchmakers and engineers to come and work alongside him.

 Securing and sharing expertise

-At the same time, we have established an extensive training programme for all our employees, both in Switzerland and abroad.
+At the same time, we have set up a comprehensive training programme for all our staff, both in Switzerland and abroad.

 A unique training facility

-Since 2018, the Rolex Training Centre (in Geneva, Bienne and Fribourg) has centralized all initiatives related to employee training in Switzerland.
-This large-scale, bespoke facility has been designed to cultivate and enrich the skills of all employees, from interns to managers.
+Since 2018, our Rolex Training Centre (Geneva, Bienne and Fribourg) has been responsible for all initiatives relating to staff training in Switzerland.
+This comprehensive, bespoke resource was designed to develop and enhance the skills at every level, from trainees to senior managers.

 Proximity, agility, cross-functionality

-In order to best serve the company’s needs, the Rolex Training Centre is located close to the manufacturing teams, who can see their work evolving in real time.
-It can also adapt quickly to societal and technological changes, so as to offer coherent and effective modules.
+To support the company effectively, the Rolex Training Centre works closely with the production lines, where practices are evolving in real time.
+It also adapts quickly to societal and technological changes in order to offer coherent and effective modules.

-Every year, over 900 different training courses are dispensed to the company’s 10,000-plus employees.
+Every year, more than 900 different training courses are provided for the company’s 10,000+ employees.

 Training future experts internationally

-Alongside our commitment to training in Switzerland, we train a global network of experts to embody our standards of excellence.
+Alongside our commitment to training in Switzerland, we are building a global network of experts trained to uphold our standards of excellence.

-True to the values inherited from our founder Hans Wilsdorf, for over four decades we have been committed to training and integrating young people into the world of employment.
-In 1984, Rolex became the first company in the canton of Geneva to train watchmaking apprentices in-house.
-Today, our ambition is to become a benchmark in vocational training.
+In keeping with the values passed down from our founder, Hans Wilsdorf, we have been committed for over four decades to training and integrating the younger generations into the world of work.
+In 1984, Rolex became the first employer in Geneva to provide in-house training for apprentices in the watchmaking industry.
+Today, our ambition is to become a leading provider of professional training.

 Apprentices at the heart of our succession strategy